 So what is the big hullabaloo over millennials and housing?
 Has living away from our parents truly become something that we should aspire to in the long term rather than the short term?
 Was I acting spoiled when I wanted to move to my own apartment ASAP?

 If we assume that the average rent is less than $1,000 a month in most cities, then this must mean that most people my age can’t afford $12,000 a year in rent, which raises the question, what are we spending money on instead?
 The answer: loans, credit card debt, unnecessary and out-of-control spending . . . the list goes on.
-(Those who are struggling with debt may wish to refinance or consolidate their debt with companies like SoFi.)

 The new “data” on “millennials” (try to visualize my huge air quotes) suggest that many of them prefer living at home.
 In fact, 15 percent of 25- to 35-year-olds live with their parents, according to the Pew Research Center.
 You save money, you’re living in better digs, and you get the occasional laundry basket done by mom.
 But this line of thinking bothers me.
 When did the question of comfort become the driving factor in housing?